tylim88/Firelord/README.md

 1. object data type is not supported.

-2. FirebaseFirestore.FieldValue is not narrowed down.
+2. FirebaseFirestore.FieldValue is not narrowed down.(there should be simple solution for this)

 3. no type safe measurement for [Query Limitation](https://firebase.google.com/docs/firestore/query-data/queries).

-## 🐕 Opinion
+## 🐕 Opinionated

-One element of the wrapper is opinionated, that is `createdAt` and `updatedAt` timestamp that add or update automatically.
+There is one opinionated element in the wrapper, that is `createdAt` and `updatedAt` timestamp that add or update automatically.

 when a document is created via `add`, `create` or `set` without option, two things will happen: